An increase in marketing efforts often yields more leads. But an increase in traffic can sometimes bring in low-quality leads.

 - Collaborate with the marketing and sales teams to develop strategies.

 - Use a CRM application to ensure that leads move seamlessly through the sales cycle.

 - Follow up with leads and provide appropriate information for prospects at the right times.

-Sales development reps also build rapport with prospects to establish a good working relationship between their company and the individual.
-They use several sales development tactics to help close more leads for businesses.
+Business development reps also build rapport with prospects to establish a good working relationship between their company and the individual.
+They use several business development tactics to help close more leads for businesses.

-10 Sales Development Tactics You Need in Your Strategy
+10 Business Development Tactics You Need in Your Strategy

-To have an effective strategy, you need to apply key sales development tactics to meet your goals and objectives.
-Here are 10 great sales development tactics you and your team can use in your strategy.
+To have an effective strategy, you need to apply key business development tactics to meet your goals and objectives.
+Here are 10 great business development tactics you and your team can use in your strategy.

 Be Persistent With Leads.

 In a perfect world, leads would purchase an item during your first interaction with them.
 Unfortunately, according to recent sales research, it takes an average of eight interactions with a prospect before they decide to purchase and become a valued customer.